-Spring is coming soon and, if you are like me, this might motivate you to move more and get ready for bikini season (or racing season, maybe…I am still hoping that some marathons or competitions will be possible).
-Days are longer, temperatures milder, vaccinations are slowly being done….what better moment to improve your fitness, detox, or do more outdoor activities?
+Spring is here.
+Days are longer and temperatures milder, what better moment to improve your fitness, detox, or do more outdoor activities?
 It turns out that all of this is almost useless, if you don’t sleep enough.
 Neuroscience professor Matthew Walker, whose Why We Sleep book is a New York Times Bestseller and recommended by Bill Gates, proves it in 20 years of studies .
 Until very recently, science had no answer to the question of why we sleep, or what good it served, or why we suffer such devastating health consequences when it is absent.
 Compared to the other basic drives in life—eating, drinking, and reproducing—the purpose of sleep remained more elusive.

 Why We Sleep And Dream

 Sleep has many functions, including the ability to regulate your appetite, restock your immune system, make rational decisions, learn, perform, and heal.
 Dreams, like a balsam to your brain, recalibrate and hone your emotions and allow creativity.

 Professor Walker explains that we can harness sleep to improve learning, mood, energy levels, and hormones regulation.
 Also, we can prevent cancer, Alzheimer’s and diabetes, slow the effects of ageing, and increase longevity.

 Seven To Nine Hours